 - The problem or need your company solves

 - The size of the accessible market & evidence that customers will buy your product/service

 - Your differentiation vs. competition and how you will sustain that

 - The experience of your management team and/or advisory boards

 - The current state of development (e.g., beta, customer trials, etc.)

 - Timeframes to achieve significant revenue and/or cash flow positive

 - The amount of funding you are seeking

 NSBPC Boot Camp

-Finalist teams will be required to participate in a Boot Camp event to be held the day prior to the competition.
+Finalist teams will be required to participate in a Boot Camp event to be held the day prior to the live-stage competition (All-Virtual competition Finalists will receive individualized arranged coaching sessions, also via Zoom call, prior to the All-Virtual event).
 During this training, Finalists will receive instruction from industry experts on best practices, and on pitching their plan to various types of investors.
 The Boot Camp is used to refine the pitch and presentation slides and to prepare teams for the oral presentation at the competition on the following day.
 Crucial information regarding the final presentation will be shared during this training.
 Failure to attend this Boot Camp will result in disqualification from the competition.
 Please note that photos will be taken throughout the day for promotional purposes, and some photos will be posted to our website or used in promotional materials.
 Please let the Boot Camp staff know during the event if you do not wish to have your picture made public.